Clear aligners: Direct to consumer clear aligner services

-Society and culture
+Litigation

 Lawsuits

 The litigious history in the clear aligner market prompted ClearCorrect to be proactive in addressing patent issues between itself and Align Technology.
 Align had previously filed a complaint with the U.S. International Trade Commission against OrthoClear Inc. In the end an agreement was made between Align and OrthoClear in which Align paid OrthoClear $20 million for its intellectual property and OrthoClear agreed to stop accepting cases in the United States.

 In 2009, Align Technology began to require that doctors prescribing Invisalign complete at least ten cases per year and ten hours of training in order to maintain their Invisalign provider status.
 In January 2010, 20,000 doctors had their certification suspended for not meeting the requirements, but a class action lawsuit regarding providers that paid for training under the original rules resulted in some certifications being re-instated.

 In February 2009, ClearCorrect filed a declaratory judgment against Align Technology.
 ClearCorrect claimed that some of Align's patents were invalid, and thus ClearCorrect's product did not infringe on Align's patents.
 ClearCorrect voluntarily dismissed the suit in April 2009, after Align stated to the court that it had no intention of suing ClearCorrect for patent infringement.

 On February 28, 2011, Align Technology filed two lawsuits against ClearCorrect.
 Align alleged that under California's Unfair Practices Act, that ClearCorrect sold products for a price below the average production cost, with the purpose of "destroying competition in the market for clear aligner systems".
 Align also claimed that ClearCorrect infringed eight of Align's patents.

 On May 12, 2011, ClearCorrect filed a countersuit against Align Technology, denying allegations that it is infringing on Align patents.
 In the countersuit, ClearCorrect alleged that Align's allegations are invalid and accused Align of patent misuse and double patenting.
 The countersuit cited much of the evidence raised in Align's previous patent case against Ormco, which resulted in a federal court ruling that 11 of Align's patent claims were invalid.

 In September 2023, SmileDirectClub filed for bankruptcy.
 While SmileDirectClub initially sought Chapter 11 bankruptcy protection to restructure its finances, it was unable to secure the necessary funding and ultimately shut down its operations in December 2023.

 In October 2024, Dentsply Sirona voluntarily suspended the sale and marketing of its Byte clear aligners and impression kits as it conducts a review of regulatory requirements.

+Clear Aligner Therapy (CAT) among orthodontists in different countries

+The literature suggests that Clear Aligner Therapy (CAT) is increasingly popular among clinicians.

+In the United Kingdom and Ireland, approximately 77% of orthodontists reported using CAT.

+In Australia, New Zealand, and Canada, CAT usage ranged from 90–95%, whereas in Iran it was 69%.